Murder of Selena: Murder

 At the motel room, Selena and Saldívar began arguing, which other motel guests overheard.
 Selena told Saldívar she could no longer be trusted, and demanded the return of her financial papers.
-Selena then dumped Saldívar's satchel containing bank statements onto the bed and saw the revolver.
-At 11:48 a.m., Saldívar aimed her revolver at Selena as she attempted to flee and fired a bullet, hitting her lower right shoulder and causing her to bleed profusely.
+During the discussion, Selena removed, and carried in her hand, an egg ring given to her by Saldívar.
+At some point, Selena began to leave the motel room with her purse, cellphone, and satchel on her person.
+At 11:48 a.m., Saldívar aimed her revolver at Selena as she attempted to leave the room and fired a bullet, hitting her lower right shoulder and causing her to bleed profusely.
 Trinidad Espinoza, the motel's maintenance man, reported hearing a "loud bang", which he likened to a car backfiring.

 Selena, bleeding profusely from her external wound, ran towards the lobby, leaving a trail of blood 392 ft long.
+Selena’s belongings were discovered scattered around the parking lot and grassy area outside Room 158.
 She was seen clutching her chest screaming, "Help me!
 Help me!
 I've been shot!".
 Saldívar chased after her, raising the revolver and calling her a "bitch".
 According to motel staff, Saldívar seemed "calm" and went back in her room after chasing Selena.
-According to Carlos Morales, who was waiting outside the motel, he heard screaming and saw Selena running towards him.
-She grabbed Morales and screamed, "They'll shoot me again!".
 Motel staff noticed the singer's clothes were "soaked in blood" when she approached the lobby.

 Selena fell to the floor at 11:49 a.m. as hotel general manager Barbara Schultz summoned emergency services.
 The singer told the staff, "Lock the door!
 She'll shoot me again!"
 She identified Saldívar as her assailant and gave the number of the room where she had been shot.
 Selena was "mortally wounded [and] terrified" when she identified Saldívar, having said her last words "Yolanda... (room) 158."
 Her condition began to deteriorate rapidly as motel staff attended to her.
 Motel sales manager Ruben DeLeon tried talking to Selena but discovered she was beginning to lose consciousness; he said she was moaning and moving less often.
 He noticed Selena's eyes had rolled back and that she went limp.

 An ambulance arrived at the scene in one minute and 55 seconds.
 Paramedics tore away the blood-stained green sweater and applied a Vaseline gauze to Selena's wound, which stopped the surface bleeding.
 Her heartbeat was very slow.
 One paramedic performed cardiopulmonary resuscitation to keep her blood circulating.
 Paramedic Richard Fredrickson said "it was too late" when he arrived in the lobby.
 He found a "thick [pool of blood] from her neck to her knees, all the way around on both sides [of her body]".
 Fredrickson could not detect a pulse.
 When he placed his fingers on her neck, he felt only muscle twitches.